rowlandcoping/hopes-and-dreams/README.md

  - a runtime.txt file will need to be created to tell Heroku the correct Python version (ie python-3.10.12, although it will likely work just fine with newer versions).
  - the project is now configured to use a .env file and the 'os.getenv' syntax.
+ - rather than using the 'environment variables' section below this repository now contains a .env.example document which I recommend as an easy reference for the required settings and their format.

 ### Initial Deployment